AhmeddAladdin/NTI_SummerTraining_ML_Final_project/README.md

 This is the final machine learning project for the NTI Summer Training program.
 It involves training and evaluating multiple classifiers on a health-related dataset to predict heart disease.

+I worked on this project with an amazing team consisting of:

+Ziad El-Awady

+Rania Mohamed

+Eman El-Gharib

+Manh El-Sharkawy

 ## 📁 Project Structure

 ```